If you have graduated from an Institute-accredited Qualifying Course, you are eligible for Graduate Membership.

 Read more details about the benefits of membership.

 No, but you can become an Associate Member.
 You could then gain experience and CPD that would support a future application for Registered or Technical Membership.

 You would normally be a Graduate Member for three years, at which point you will have gained sufficient experience to be eligible to progress to Registered Membership.
 To do this you must be able to demonstrate the sort of work you have been doing in ergonomics and human factors and have worked for a year under the supervision of a mentor, who is a Registered Member or Fellow of the Institute.
 This involves keeping a log of the work you undertake during your three years as a Graduate.
 It is important to start this process as soon as you become a Graduate Member, so that you have all the necessary records when you come to apply for Registered Membership.
 You should read the information about Registered Membership as soon as you become a Graduate Member.

-£95 per year.
-That’s less than £8 per month if you spread the cost with monthly direct debit payments.
+£96 per year.
+That’s just £8 per month if you spread the cost with monthly direct debit payments.